 - Equity, Inclusion and Cultural Relevancy: Workshops, discussion and practical skills to address social injustice

 Outdoor Program Creation & Support: Participants and their community partner agencies will be given access to resources to create, implement, and strengthen outdoor programming.
 Resources include mentorship from industry professionals, discounted and free activities from delivery partners, and information and opportunities to apply for outdoor program funding.

 Access to Outdoor Expedition Partners: Participants will be better situated to connect their communities to the outdoors utilizing industry leaders and best practices through networking and relationship building with local and national outdoor programs.

 Internships, Volunteer Opportunities and Employment: Accepted participants will be connected to local and national outdoor non-profits and encouraged to continue to grow professionally, by participating as a volunteer, intern, or employee for an outdoor organization.

-Commitment to attend and complete this 4-month program is mandatory, including evening workshops and weekend trainings; a strong desire to bring outdoor programs to under-represented communities; preferred previous experience in the outdoors, preferably as a participant in an urban-based outdoor program.
+Commitment to attend and complete this three-month program is mandatory, including evening workshops and weekend trainings; a strong desire to bring outdoor programs to under-represented communities; preferred previous experience in the outdoors, preferably as a participant in an urban-based outdoor program.

 Contact OEI Program Coordinator Lau Hernandez at firstname.lastname@example.org